ErikBoesen/ibhlcs/notes/09-oop.md

 * `void` method
 * Constructor method

-Overloading: the action of defining multiple methods with the same name but different parameters.
+Overloading or polymorphism: the action of defining multiple methods with the same name but different parameters.